Oxford Summer Program Course Information

 In the mornings, all students who have not previously studied international human rights law at the graduate level take the Fundamentals of International Human Rights Law (IHRL), which provides an in-depth understanding of relevant laws, legal principles, obligations and enforcement machinery.
 This course comprises a plenary lecture, followed by small-group seminars.
 For students who have previously studied IHRL or who have substantial experience in the field may qualify for Human Rights Lawyering.
 In the afternoons, students choose one of six seminars for a more in-depth study of a particular specialized area of IHRL.

-All courses are evaluated by way of a written examination and class participation (75/25% or 80/20%).
+All courses are evaluated by way of a written examination and class participation.
 Participation includes discussions and, for some courses, in-class exercises.

 Morning Seminars

-This core course provides students with a broad grounding IHRL and its monitoring and enforcement mechanisms.
-The course is open to students who have no prior knowledge of international law or IHRL, as well as those who are seeking to broaden their understanding of IHRL.
+This core course provides students with a broad grounding in the scope, content and interpretation of international human rights law (IHRL) and monitoring, enforcement and accountability mechanisms in IHRL.
+The course is accessible to students who have no prior knowledge of international law or IHRL, as well as those who are seeking to broaden their understanding of IHRL.

-The first part of the course examines the philosophical basis and historical development of human rights, in light of the key principles of public international law which underpin IHRL.
-In this part of the course, particular emphasis is placed on the sources of IHRL.
-The second part of the course explores international and regional human rights laws and their enforcement mechanisms.
-In this part of the course, we examine and evaluate the work of the United Nations Charter and treaty bodies, as well as the regional human rights laws and systems in Africa, the Americas and Europe.
-The final part of the course examines a number of substantive issues in IHRL, including poverty and human rights, women's human rights, humanitarian law and intervention, refugee rights, business and human rights, international criminal tribunals, and the role of non-governmental organizations in the protection and promotion of human rights.
+The first part of the course examines the historical development of IHRL, the sources of IHRL and principles of interpretation.
+The second part of the course explores international and regional human rights instruments and their enforcement mechanisms.
+In this part of the course, we examine and evaluate the work of the United Nations Charter Bodies, such as the UN Human Rights Council and United Nations Treaty Bodies, as well as the regional human rights treaties, courts and commissions in Africa, the Americas and Europe.
+The final part of the course examines a number of substantive themes, such as gender and human rights, protection of refugees, economic, social and cultural rights, business and human rights and international humanitarian law.

 Teaching on the course comprises a mix of plenary lectures and seminars.